aumken/digit-recognition/README.md

 # digitect

+Use the MNIST dataset to train a homemade neural network to recognize digits.
+Made with: NumPy, Python

 *what i cannot create, i do not understand* - richard feynman.

 this quote is the inspiration for this project. i could just use tensorflow or another ml library, but i feel like making my own neural network would help me understand how they work. i should probably start learning linear algebra soon as well.